 Celebrating the Class of 2022

 Convocation is an opportunity to mark a key milestone in our students’ social work journey and to welcome them into our alumni network.
 It is a convoking, or calling together of our community to recognize and celebrate our students’ completion of their studies with us and to confer upon them their degrees.
 It also marks a beginning, where graduates start the next step in their journeys as social work professionals.
-Even more so this year, we are excited to come together with families and loved ones at the magnificent United Palace in Washington Heights to honor and cheer for our Class of 2022.
+Even more so this year, we were excited to come together with families and loved ones at the magnificent United Palace in Washington Heights to honor and cheer for our Class of 2022.

 Our 2022 Graduates